 Daiba Park is perfect for photographing Rainbow Bridge

 You’ll also see another city legend from the park, Tokyo Tower.
-But there’s more.
+There’s more.
 Ships and boats pass under the bridge.
 Buildings are everywhere.
 Planes will be above.
 Odaiba and the Statue of Liberty will be behind you.
-It’s a fantastic place for photos.
+It’s fantastic for photos.

 Daytime is great to shoot it all.
 But, you might be better off waiting for the sun to go down.
 The night will be alive, and the scene will look better.
 Daiba Park is incredible.